danielsyahputra/parking-space-detection/README.md

 2. [Colab Notebook](https://colab.research.google.com/drive/1GMHvqljWwrUDEfhTqNYoxHiRSIwoMq4q?usp=sharing)

 To access MLFlow UI that is run in Colab, we need a third-party to forward the localhost in the collab machine so it can be accesed outside the machine.
 In this solution, I use [Ngrok](https://dashboard.ngrok.com), a programmable network edge that adds connectivity, security, and observability to your apps with no code changes.
-For more information, you can check the collab link I have given above.
+For more information, you can check the collab link that I have given before.

 ## Acknowledgments